Tough Masters set-up not prompted by Johnson's record win - RFI

 Lee Elder, the first Black golfer to play in the Masters, this year will join Jack Nicklaus and Gary Player as honorary starters, hitting the ceremonial tee shots to begin the tournament on Thursday morning.

-There is a chance of thundershowers on Friday that could soften course conditions, one likely reason the course has been firm and fast so far this week.
+There's a chance of thundershowers on Friday that could soften course conditions, one likely reason the course has been so firm so soon.

-"You don't have to play perfect but you have to be smart and you have to have great touch around the greens," Mickelson said.

-"It's going to be a strategic, difficult challenge that forces you to think about angles.
-It comes down to the one defense of this course, which is the greens."
+"I think every guy who plays professional (golf) is a little bit of a masochist, so I'm here for the torture," Schauffele said, "and my caddie and I will do our best if it gets really tough."

-Five-time Masters winner Woods is absent due to serious leg injuries suffered in a February one-car crash in California that authorities said Wednesday was caused by excessive speed.
+Absent for the challenge is five-time Masters winner Woods, who suffered serious leg injuries in a one-car crash in February.
+California authorities said Wednesday the accident was caused by excessive speed.

 "I was deeply saddened when I learned of Tiger's tragic car accident," Ridley said.
 "Tiger Woods is one of the greatest competitors in the history of all sports.